-2) Psychological
+2) Psychological Risks

-a.
-Any activity (e.g. survey, questionnaire, viewing of stimuli) or experimental condition that could potentially result in emotional stress.
-For example, answering questions related to personal experiences such as sexual, physical or child abuse, divorce and/or psychological well-being (e.g. depression, anxiety, suicide) must be considered more than minimal risk.
-Additionally, research activities that involve exposing subjects to stimuli or experimental conditions that could potentially result in emotional stress must also be considered more than minimal risk.
-Examples include violent or distressing video images, distressing written materials or activities that could potentially result in feelings of depression, anxiety, or low self-esteem in subjects.
+A research activity (e.g. survey, questionnaire, viewing of stimuli) or experimental condition that could potentially result in emotional stress would be considered more than minimal risk.
+For example, answering questions related to personal experiences such as sexual, physical or child abuse, divorce, depression, anxiety, answering questions that could result in feelings of depression, anxiety or low self-esteem or viewing violent or distressing video images.